srnichols/StampsPattern/docs/KNOWN_ISSUES.md

 ## 🔁 Troubleshooting Playbooks (decision trees)

-Below are three focused decision trees that operators reach for frequently: Portal → DAB connectivity, DAB container startup, and AAD/authentication issues.
+Below are three focused decision trees that operators reach for frequently: Portal → GraphQL backend connectivity, GraphQL container startup, and AAD/authentication issues.
 Use these as quick visual playbooks during incidents.
+Note: runtime names and secrets like `DAB_GRAPHQL_URL` may still be used for compatibility.

 ### 1) Portal → DAB connectivity decision tree